maboc/ilwc/README.md

 # ilwc
 In Love With Computing

-Mostly mu external memory published on the internet.
+Mostly my external memory published on the internet.
-Maybe/Hopefully beneficla to somebode else besides me.
+Maybe/Hopefully beneficial to somebody else besides me.